-Note: Standard errors clustered at municipality level. p<0.01, p<0.05, p<0.01.
-Coefficient estimates for years of completed education for triple-difference treatment effect β{TD} from estimation of equation (3) (column 1) and from the double-difference analogs for each Census round in columns (2) and (3).
-Treatment intensity at the municipality level (Treat_m) is predicted share of treated students, ranging from 0 to 1; see Figure 4 for spatial variation in Treat_m.
+Note: Standard errors clustered at municipality level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+Coefficient estimates for years of completed education for triple-difference treatment effect $\beta{TD}$ from estimation of equation (3) (column 1) and from the double-difference analogs for each Census round in columns (2) and (3).
+Treatment intensity at the municipality level ( $Treat_m$ ) is predicted share of treated students, ranging from 0 to 1; see Figure 4 for spatial variation in $Treat_m$ .
 The sample includes respondents aged 7 to 25 from the 2010 and 2020 Censuses.
 Treated cohorts are those aged 7 to 17 in the 2020 Census round.

-in a fully-treated municipality (one with 100% of students treated) and young enough to be exposed to the policy has 0.33 fewer years of completed education on average.
+We find a negative and statistically significant impact of the policy on years of completed education.
+The coefficient estimate in column 1 indicates that an individual in a fully-treated municipality (one with 100% of students treated) and young enough to be exposed to the policy has 0.34 fewer years of completed education on average.